-The school is proud to bring network and Internet access to school employees and Scholars and believes the Internet offers many diverse and unique resources to both Scholars and staff.
+The school is proud to bring network and Internet access to school employees and scholars and believes the Internet offers diverse and unique resources to both scholars and staff.
 The school's goal in providing this service to staff and Scholars is to promote educational excellence in schools by facilitating resource sharing, innovative teaching, and communication skills.

 Scholars and staff have access to numerous research oriented and instructional resources via the Internet.
 Online encyclopedias, professional journals, and databases filled with timely information on thousands of topics are just a few of the resources provided.
-On-campus computers have the technology necessary to support Scholar research and to promote academic achievement.
+On-campus computers have the technology necessary to support research and promote academic achievement.